ciglenecki/geoguessr-ai/docs/documentation.md

 | 5e2f692d-a2e6-45b1-b18b-3cec90b31b64 | 45.42498633931014 | 18.76785331863612 |
 | b3447ea2-8ea2-4c4e-b2a8-8611c8253995 | 46.15450138396207 | 17.0570928956176  |

 The `uuid` column is filled with IDs that represent the previously stated directory name.
 For each folder, we also have a specified `latitude` and `longitude` of the images contained inside.
 That being said, we made numerous modifications to this file ourselves, which we will describe in more detail in this chapter.
-We will call this new modified CSV file a _statically enriched csv_.
+We will call this new modified CSV file _Rich static CSV_.
 An example can be seen in the following table:

 | uuid  | lat   | lon   | poly_idx | center_lng | center_lat | crs_y      | crs_x      | crs_center_x | crs_center_y |
 | ------------------------------------ | ----- | ----- | -------- | ---------- | ---------- | ------- | ------- | ------------ | ------------ |